To log in to FICS, you first need to connect to the FICS Chess Server. That connection can be made via

 click on the "Play Now" button.
 You'll be automatically connected to FICS as a guest.
 To connect as a

 registered user, first connect as a guest.
-Once you're connected as a guest, click on the box with the
+Once you're connected as a guest, click on the yellow

-dialog box that comes up, enter your username and your password, and then click on "Login".
+"Sign In" button.
+In the dialog box that comes up, enter your username and your password, and then

 Interface programs and apps for use with FICS are software programs that allow a computer or mobile